puppetlabs/puppet-docs/source/guides/faq.markdown

 and unknown system state: modeling systems as data lets Puppet simulate configuration changes, track the history of a system over its lifecycle, and prove that refactored manifest code still produces the same system state.
-It also drastically lowers the bar for hacking and extending Puppet: instead of analyzing code and reverse-engineering the effects of each step, a user can just parse data, and sysadmins have been able to add significant value to their Puppet deployments with an afternoon's worth of perl scripting.
+It also drastically lowers the barrier to entry for hacking and extending
+Puppet: instead of analyzing code and reverse-engineering the effects of each step, a user can just parse data, and sysadmins have been able to add significant value to their Puppet deployments with an afternoon's worth of perl scripting.

 ### Why does Puppet have its own language?